dbaarda/rollsum-chunking/RESULTS.rst

 .. image:: data/perf-rc4-t-x-1.25.svg

-For RC4 the behavour is nearly identical to Chunker, but note that it is consistently better for small max=1.25x
+For RC4 the behavour is nearly identical to Chunker, but note that it is consistently better than Chunker for small max_len = 1.25x.

 .. image:: data/perf-t-8-x-8.0.svg